fifa0209/Fairness-Implementation-Playbook/01_Fair-AI-Scrum-Toolkit.md

 The Definition of Done must include specific, measurable fairness conditions that features must satisfy before being considered complete.

+**Why Fairness Must Be in DoD**: If fairness criteria are optional or informal, teams will skip them under deadline pressure.
+DoD requirements are non-negotiable gates.

 #### FAIR Framework for Acceptance Criteria

 Every high-risk feature must satisfy: